surajp/lightning-js-button/README.md

-# Pure JS Button in Lightning
+# Pure JS Buttons in Lightning

 JS buttons are back in Lightning!
-For now, at least.
-And they are even more powerful than JS buttons in classic, in some respects.
+(For now, at least) And they are even more powerful than JS buttons in classic, in some respects.
 SOQL and DML statements supported!

 ### The Setup